Fracton Spin Liquid and Exotic Frustrated Phases in Ising-like Octochlore Magnets: Hamiltonian and Irreducible Multipoles

-Since the $J_1$ and $J_{2a}$ interactions are internal to a single octahedron, the Hamiltonian can be expressed as a sum of contributions from each octahedron.
-Under the action of the octahedral point symmetry group $O_h$, a configuration of the six Ising moments on a single tetrahedron can be decomposed into a sum of multipole contributions.
-The six operators $S_i^z$ collectively transform in a 6-dimensional representation, which decomposes into irreducible components $A_{1u} \mixed T_{1g} \mixed E_u$, corresponding to the monopole, dipole, and diagonal quadrupole moments, respectively (\cref{apx:irreps_multipoles})
+Since the $J_1$ and $J_{2a}$ interactions are internal to a single octahedron, the Hamiltonian can be expressed as the sum of contributions from each octahedron, as we now detail.
+Specifically, under the action of the octahedral point symmetry group $O_h$, a configuration of the six Ising dipoles on a single octahedron can be decomposed into a sum of multipole moments.
+The six dipoles collectively transform as a 6-dimensional representation of $O_h$, which decomposes into irreducible components $A_{1u} \mixed T_{1g} \mixed E_u$, corresponding to the net monopole, dipole, and diagonal quadrupole moments, respectively, of the spin configuration.
+In terms of the local quantization axes $\hat{\bm{z}}_i$ defined above, these take the form (see \cref{apx:irreps_multipoles} for details)

 Here, $\o$ labels octahedra and $\delta$ is the Kronecker delta.
-The sign $(-1)^{\o} = +1$ for the $A$ and $-1$ for the $B$ octahedra, corresponding to whether the center of the octahedron labeled ${\o}$ lies on the $A$ or $B$ cubic sublattice.
-The quadrupole tensor $Q_{\o}$ is diagonal and trace-free, thus containing only two degrees of freedom corresponding to the two-dimensional $E_u$ irrep.
-The chosen normalizations in \cref{eq:irrep_multipoles} ensure that
+The sign $(-1)^{\o}$ is positive for $\A$ octahedra and negative for $\B$ octahedra.
+These are included because a spin that points ``out'' of an $\A$ octahedron points ``in'' to a $\B$ octahedron.
+Note that the quadrupole tensor $Q_{\o}$ is diagonal and trace-free, with zero off-diagonal components, and thus possesses only two degrees of freedom corresponding to the two-dimensional $E_u$ irrep.
+Also note that these are \emph{cluster} multipole moments~\cite{suzukiMultipoleExpansionMagnetic2019,bouazizSpinModelsCluster2025}---linear combinations of spins which are all time-reversal odd---and should not be confused with on-site multipoles, which are defined as products of spin operators~\cite{pencSpinNematicPhases2011,chungGeometricallyFrustratedQuadrupoles2025}.